 Both common and complex, medical malpractice claims are best handled by attorneys with focused experience pursing physicians and institutional defendants.
 If you are injured by medical negligence, speak with our legal team about your options for seeking compensation.

 Talk to us if you are harmed by medical malpractice

-The law firm of Schochor, Federico and Staton, P.A. has returned over $1 billion in compensation to clients injured by medical malpractice since our founding in 1984.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. has returned over $1 billion in compensation to clients injured by medical malpractice since our founding in 1984.
 We serve clients throughout the country from offices in Baltimore, Maryland, and Washington, DC.
 Contact us or call 410-234-1000 today to set up a free consultation to discuss your case.